desireesdata/exp-evaluate-structured-output-via-LLM-with-topology/README.md

-# Experiment with the topology to evaluate the structured output of the LLM
+# Evaluate the structured output of the LLM by experimenting with the topology

 I deal with topological similarity to see the form of data.